 Get ready for walk-ins

-Valentine’s Day isn’t typically big for walk-in guests.
-In most years, it’s the kind of holiday meal people plan for.
-But once again, this is not a typical year.
-Thanks to all the question marks around COVID at the moment, there may be more walk-ins than you’d think.
+Valentine’s Day isn’t typically big for walk-in guests, but it’s always best to plan for every scenario.
 You can prepare for a possible crowd by making your floor plan more flexible in advance.
 Be sure to allow for a variety of table sizes.
 It’s also a good idea to offer an online waitlist, even if you don’t think you’ll need it.

 While you’re at it, decide where to seat each party on the books.
 Making these decisions in advance can save precious minutes at the door.
 Keep in mind, this plan should remain fluid to make changes based on real-time comings and goings through the shift.